 The ISL comprises a core group of academic and industry experts.
 Partnerships with for-profit institutions are established through the signing of Memoranda of Understanding (MoUs).
-Currently, the ISL has academic partnerships with researchers from Rutgers University in New Jersey, USA, and Kyungpook National University in Daegu, South Korea.
+Currently, the ISL has academic partnerships with researchers from Tallinn University in Estonia, Brandenburg University in Germany, Rutgers University in USA, and Kyungpook National University in South Korea.

-The ISL disseminates information through scientific publications, conferences, seminars and media.
+The ISL disseminates information through scientific publications, technical reports, conferences, seminars and social media.

 The following listings comprise projects that are not bound by an NDA (Non-Disclosure Agreement).
 Each project is licensed separately and assigned a Technology Readiness Level (TRL) ranging from 1 to 9.
 See more information about TRL here.